Pluto28/chip8/README.md

 - Fedora:

-To install SDL2 without using a package manager, you can follow the tutorial in their site by follow [this](https://wiki.libsdl.org/Installation) link
+To install SDL2 without using a package manager, you can follow [this](https://wiki.libsdl.org/Installation) link